AshwinChugh/Clipper/README.md

    * Ensure that you are located in the Applications directory (or the directory where you installed Clipper if you did not install Clipper in Applications)

 ## Requirements
-Clipper will only run on macOS 12.0 (Monterey) or higher.
+The latest release of Clipper will only run on macOS 11.0 (Big Sur) or higher.

 ## Features
 Clipper is a lightweight and powerful Clipboard Manager.
 A list of currently supported features is below: